-- Use a 100% guarantor mortgage
+- 100%* guarantor mortgages

-- Use Help to Buy and save up a minimal deposit
+- Help to Buy schemes

+- Barclays offers a “Family Springboard” mortgage which allows you to buy a property without a deposit if a family member can provide 10% of the property’s price as a deposit.
 The family member must open a Helpful Start account and deposit 10% of the property’s purchase price.
 If you make all of your mortgage repayments on time, your family member will get the money back with interest on top after three years.
 They are not classed as a guarantor but Barclays can keep some of their money after three years if you miss any payments.

-Aldermore Bank has a Family Guarantee Mortgage which allows you to borrow 100% of the mortgage but Aldermore uses your parents’ property to guarantee 25% of the loan.
+- Aldermore Bank has a “Family Guarantee Mortgage” which allows you to borrow 100% of the mortgage but Aldermore uses your parents’ property to guarantee 25% of the loan.
 Other smaller lenders like Tipton and Loughborough have similar options.

 Now read: What’s the max mortgage you can afford?

-100% LTV guarantor mortgage
+What is a 100% LTV guarantor mortgage?

-A safer and more common choice is a 100% LTV guarantor mortgage.
-You’ll need someone to sign a legal agreement to guarantee your mortgage repayments if you can’t make them.
+Your guarantor will need to sign a legal agreement saying that they will pay your mortgage if you can’t meet the repayments yourself.
 Parents or other close relatives are the most common type of guarantor.

 There are restrictions on who can be a guarantor.
 Some lenders limit it to parents, grandparents or stepparents – and they’ll need to have enough equity in their own property and/or a certain amount of income to satisfy the lender’s rules.
 They’ll also need a good credit history.